defuse/airgap/README.md

     Copy files on Store1 to Backup1 so that they have identical contents.

+    **TODO** Backups are write-frequently, read-almost-never.
+So full-disk encryption is not the best way to encrypt them.
+There should at least be some integrity checking... maybe encrypt them with GPG?

 ### Performing Features

 Here we explain how each Goal can be met by using the primitives.